iMayuqi/iMayuqi.github.io/content/authors/admin/_index.md

 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->

-Yuqi Ma is a graduate student in the Pattern Recognition and Artificial Intelligence Laboratory of the University of Science and Technology Beijing.
+Yuqi Ma is a postgraduate student in the Pattern Recognition and Artificial Intelligence Laboratory of the University of Science and Technology Beijing.
 The laboratory is headed by Xucheng Yin, who is a recipient of the National Outstanding Youth Science Fund.
 Her research focuses on computer vision, specifically fine-grained open vocabulary object detection.